-This article contains information regarding the organisations enjoying a strong branding presence across Manchester City’s physical and digital assets as their sponsors for the 2022-23 Premier League season.
+This article contains information regarding the organisations enjoying a strong branding presence across Manchester City FC’s (MCFC) physical and digital assets as their sponsors for the 2022-23 Premier League season.

 Man City’s decade-long deal with Etihad Airways went into its final year ahead of the 2020-21 season.
-Reportedly worth £67.5m per year, the deal has brought about a new outlook to the way sports sponsorship deals are made and scrutinised.
+Reportedly worth £67.5 million per year, the deal brought about a new outlook to the way sports sponsorship deals are made and scrutinised.

-The Etihad deal has undoubtedly been fundamental in the turn of fortunes City have had over the last decade.
-When the deal came into being, City were just being touted as the next big prospect.
-Ten years later, they have five Premier League titles, six League Cups, and two FA Cups, looking forever upwards.
-The City footballing campus has also been revamped – from the area surrounding the stadium to the new training complex.
+The Etihad deal has undoubtedly been fundamental in the turn of fortunes Man City have had over the last decade.
+When the deal came into being, the club were just being touted as the next big prospect.
+Ten years later, they have to their name several Premier League titles, the League Cups and the FA Cups, looking forever upwards.
+The Man City footballing campus has also been revamped — from the area surrounding the stadium to the new training complex.

-The finances of the deal have always been under major scrutiny.
-Most recently, the City owners faced the infamous legal battle against UEFA who accused them of illegally putting money into the club’s coffers, with their fingers pointed to the Etihad sponsorship.
-While City manage to swat away the allegation, it doesn’t change the fact that the Etihad deal remains shrouded in controversy.
+The finances of the Etihad deal have always been under major scrutiny.
+In 2020, the City owners faced an infamous legal battle against UEFA, who had accused them of illegally putting money into the club’s coffers, with their fingers pointing to Etihad as one of those sponsorships.
+While City manage to swat away the allegation, it doesn’t change the fact that the Etihad deal remains shrouded in controversy, with the details regarding the length of contract and annual revenue generation of the current deal between the two parties remaining undisclosed.

 Man City ended a six-year association with Nike and signed German sportswear giant Puma as their official kit supplier in February 2019, with the deal kicking off with the 2019-20 season.